-Pradyuman murder: Gurugram schoolboy's father moves SC seeking guidelines for school students' safety
+Ryan school murder: Gurugram boy's father moves SC seeking guidelines for students' safety - Firstpost

 Meanwhile, Supreme Court judge Justice AM Khanwilkar has recused himself from hearing the matter of framing the guidelines, ANI reported.
 Earlier, Justice UU Lalit had recused himself from hearing an appeal filed by Varun Thakur seeking cancellation of anticipatory bail granted to three trustees of the Ryan International group.

-The murder of Pradyuman in Gurugram had caused nationwide outrage and brought the spotlight on the safety of school students in the country.
+The murder of the seven-year-old in Gurugram had caused nationwide outrage and brought the spotlight on the safety of school students in the country.

 After the murder, school bus conductor Ashok Kumar was initially arrested by the Haryana Police in connection with the crime.
 However, subsequent investigations revealed the possible involvement of a juvenile in the murder.
 After the juvenile — a ClassXI was apprehended on 8 November, he reportedly admitted to his involvement in the crime.
 However, only days later, he retracted his confession. saying that he was beaten him and forced him to confess.
 He also claimed that investigators recorded the confession in their own words.

 On 1 December, the father of the juvenile had filed plea in court against the three-day custody of his son given to the Central Bureau of Investigation by the Juvenile Justice Board.
 The father had contended that the Juvenile Justice Act, 2015 states that a minor cannot be put in jail under any circumstances.
-However, Pradyuman's father said he will challenge the petition in court.
+However, the child's father said he will challenge the petition in court.

 The murder has also led to a political war of words in Haryana.
 Praduyman's father had alleged Haryana minister Rao Narbir Singh asked him not to insist on a CBI probe in the case.
 The minister, however, dismissed the claim as "baseless".